centria/basic-coding/docs/part3/part3-1.md

 **There are no exercises.
 Move along.**

-*The last variable in the code is called **value**, when it should be called **values**.
+Answer: The last variable in the code is called **value**, when it should be called **values**.
 We are calling for a variable which was defined inside the loop, rather than the one we want.